 The song we were learning was Neil Young’s Desert Highway.
 A good start: I like Neil Young and know the song.
 But just as I was getting comfortable, I was told to use my pinkie when playing G (the third chord I learned aged nine).
 It felt weird, awkward.
 And just right!
 I knew from the discomfort – a good discomfort – that I was both unlearning and learning.

 So, my advice is, don’t alienate the learner, but don’t make your courses too cosy either.

 Unlearnin’ through e-learnin’ is a-comin’.
 Soon.

 Unlearning is just one aspect of learning that we address in our eLearning content development services.
-If you want to learn more about what we offer, check out our Compliance solutions and eLearning development services.
+Click here for more answers to your elearning challenges.

 Was this article helpful?